Complete Guide: Building an AI-Powered Next.js Application with Mastra and Ollama Integration

 Let's begin by creating a fresh Next.js project:

-npx create-next-app@latest mastra-ollama-app
+bash1npx create-next-app@latest mastra-ollama-app2cd mastra-ollama-app

 During the setup, select the following options: